jameshkramer/docs/docs/standard/linq/xml-shape-wordprocessingml-documents.md

 ---
-title: "Shape of WordprocessingML documents (C#) - LINQ to XML
+title: The XML shape of WordprocessingML documents - LINQ to XML
 description: Learn about the XML shape of a WordprocessingML document. ms.date: 07/20/2015
 dev_langs: